 Subaru Impreza Turbo

 The Subaru has become something of a rally legend and had a large following in its day, but these cars are now getting thin on the ground and an original example is hard to come by which means values are increasing.

 Toyota MR2 Mk1

-The W10 MR2 is a light, nimble and engaging little sports cars, although rot and a lack of driver talent has seen many of them fall by the wayside.
+The W10 MR2 is a light, nimble and engaging little sports cars, although rot and a lack of driver talent have seen many of them fall by the wayside.
 A future classic, if it isn’t already.

 The gorgeous Frua body of the P1800 looks far too elegant to be included in a list of affordable classics, but at the moment, it is just that.
 While the solid Swedish mechanicals has a long lifespan if well maintained, the Italian bodywork is not quite as solid, with rust being the key issue for these svelte Swedes.

 The Corrado is simply one of the best cars VW ever produced and another of the greatest front wheel drive performance cars of all time.
 It is truly amazing that these cars struggled to sell and are now a rare sight, so prices are starting to climb.
 The VR6 is a quick car but don’t count out the G60 or the trusty 16v.